Cytomegalovirus - CMV

 Pregnancy

-Infection immediately before or during the first trimester of pregnancy increases the risk of cytomegalic inclusion disease in the fetus.
-When fetal infection is suspected due to maternal or ultrasound findings, CMV can be detected in the amniotic fluid by either culture or NAAT.
+Concerning ultrasound findings or confirmed maternal infection should also prompt fetal testing.
+In these scenarios, CMV can be detected in the amniotic fluid by either culture or NAAT.
 NAAT performed using amniotic fluid is most sensitive at >21 weeks gestation.
 The detection of CMV in amniotic fluid does not predict the severity of congenital CMV infection.

 Neonates